Firewatch: Gameplay

 Henry interacts with Delilah using his walkie-talkie.

 Firewatch is an adventure game played from a first-person view that takes place in the American state of Wyoming in 1989.
-The player takes on the role of Henry, a fire lookout who is assigned to his own tower in Shoshone National Forest.
+Similar to other walking simulator games, Firewatch features no combat or puzzles.
+The player takes on the role of Henry, a fire lookout in Shoshone National Forest.
 Through exploration of the surrounding area, Henry uncovers clues about mysterious occurrences in the vicinity that are related to the ransacking of his tower while he is out on a routine patrol and a shadowy figure that occasionally appears watching him from afar.
+To aid in navigation, the player has a compass and a map that Henry appends additional information to throughout the game.

 Henry's only means of communication is a walkie-talkie connecting him to his supervisor, Delilah.
-The player may choose from a number of dialog options to speak with her upon the discovery of new interactive objects or environments, or can refrain from communicating.
+Delilah tasks the player with minor duties, such as checking in on campers setting off fireworks, and engages him in conversation.
+The player may choose from a number of dialog options to speak with her upon the discovery of new interactive objects or environments, or can chose not to answer at all.
 The player's choices will influence the tone of Henry's relationship with Delilah.
-As the story progresses, new areas will be opened up for the player, and certain events are set at different times of the day.
-Objects found in the wilderness can be kept in the inventory for later use.
+As the story progresses, new areas open up for the player, and certain events are set at different times of the day.
+Scattered supply caches contain objects like ropes that Henry can use to access new areas.
+Other objects found in the wilderness can be kept in the inventory for later use, including a disposable camera that players can take snapshots with.

-Upon finishing the game, the player can explore the game in an open-world free-roam mode or an audio tour mode.
+Upon completion of the game, players unlock a free roam mode that allows players to explore the map with no objectives and a day-night cycle.
+A developer commentary mode adds listening stations scattered across the map with cassettes that provide players with behind-the-scenes information.